-The pancreas is an extended, accessory digestive gland that is found retroperitoneally, crossing the bodies of the L1 and L2 vertebra on the posterior abdominal wall.
+The pancreas is an extended, accessory digestive gland that is found retroperitoneally, crossing the bodies of the L1 and L2 vertebrae on the posterior abdominal wall.
 The pancreas lies transversely in the upper abdomen between the duodenum on the right and the spleen on the left.
-It is divided into the head, neck, body and the tail.
-The head lies on the inferior vena cava and renal vein and is surrounded by the C loop of the duodenum.
-The tail of the pancreas extends up to splenic hilum.
+It is divided into the head, neck, body, and tail.
+The head lies on the inferior vena cava and the renal vein and is surrounded by the C loop of the duodenum.
+The tail of the pancreas extends up to the splenic hilum.
 The pancreas produces an exocrine secretion (pancreatic juice from the acinar cells) which then enters the duodenum through the main and accessory pancreatic ducts and endocrine secretions (glucagon and insulin from the pancreatic islets of Langerhans) that enter the blood.

 Structure and Function

 The pancreas is divided into 4 parts: head, neck, body, and tail.